2018-2019 Great Place To Work Certified

 National Best and Brightest Companies to Work For

-For the second consecutive year, Great Lakes Caring has been awarded this honor.
+For the third consecutive year, Great Lakes Caring has been awarded this honor.
 The National Best and Brightest Companies to Work For® competition identifies and honors organizations that display a commitment to excellence in operations and employee enrichment that lead to increased productivity and financial performance.
 This competition scores potential winners based on regional data of company performance and a set standard across the nation.
 This national program celebrates those companies that are making better business, creating richer lives and building a stronger community as a whole.

 The Inc. 5000 serves as a unique report card on the U.S. economy.
 The companies on the Inc. 5000 list are responsible for creating more than one million jobs since their founding; making the list perhaps the best example of the impact private, fast-growing companies can have on the economy.